Earthquake-hit Taiwan city still on edge as rescuers hunt survivors

-The coastal city was hit on Tuesday by a magnitude 6.4 quake just before midnight (1600 GMT) that injured 270 people.
-Four buildings collapsed, officials said, and eight people were still missing.
+The coastal city was hit on Tuesday by a magnitude 6.4 quake just before midnight (11.00 a.m ET) that injured 270 people.
+Four buildings collapsed, officials said, and seven people were still missing.

-Rescuers stepped up efforts at one of the worst-hit structures, a 12-storey building with apartments and a small hotel on its lower floors, where authorities believe most of those still missing to have been, including several foreigners.
+Rescuers stepped up efforts at one of the worst-hit structures, a 12-storey building that housed apartments and a small hotel, where authorities believe most of those still missing to have been, including several foreigners.

 Thick steel girders propped up the heavily leaning structure to keep it from collapsing further, with the lower floors having already caved in.